Who Wants to Be a Millionaire?: Catchphrase

 Millionaire has made catchphrases out of several lines used on the show.
 The most well-known of these catchphrases is the host's question "Is that your final answer?", asked whenever a contestant's answer needs to be verified.
-The question is asked because the rules require that the contestants must clearly indicate their choices before they are made official, the nature of the game allowing them to ponder the options before committing to an answer.
-Regularly on tier-three questions (and sometimes on tier-two), a dramatic pause occurs between the contestant's statement of their answer and the host's acknowledgement of whether or not it is correct.
+The question is asked because the nature of the game allows contestants to ponder the options aloud before committing to an answer.
+Regularly on tier-three questions (and sometimes on tier-two), a dramatic pause occurs between the contestant's statement of their final answer and the host's acknowledgement of whether or not it is correct.

 Many parodies of Millionaire have capitalised on the "final answer" catchphrase.
 In the United States, the phrase was popularised by Philbin during his tenure as the host of that country's version, to the extent that TV Land listed it in its special 100 Greatest TV Quotes and Catchphrases, which aired in 2006.

 On the Australian versions, McGuire replaces the phrase with "Lock it in?"; likewise, the hosts of the Indian version have used varying "lock" catchphrases.
 There are also a number of other non-English versions of Millionaire where the host does not ask "[Is that your] final answer?" or a literal translation thereof.
 Besides the "final answer" question, other catchphrases used on the show include the contestants' requests to use lifelines, such as "I'd like to phone a friend"; and a line that Tarrant spoke whenever a contestant was struggling with a particular question, "Some questions are only easy if you know the answer."
+Another popular catchphrase heard throughout the show is spoke by Tarrant to encourage the player when he hands over the cheque, "But we don't want to give you that!"

 Reception

 Who Wants to Be a Millionaire? has been credited with single-handedly reviving interest in, and breaking new ground for, the television game show.
 It revolutionised the look and feel of game shows with its unique lighting system, dramatic music cues, and futuristic set.
-The show also became one of the most popular game shows in television history, and is credited by some with paving the way for the phenomenon of reality programming.
+The show also became one of the best selling TV formats in television history, and is credited by some as paving the way for the boom in the popularity of reality television.